SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/EPM/EPM_I-DOCSIS/I-DOCSIS_components.md

 The I-DOCSIS EPM Solution uses the following Automation scripts:

-- **CCAP to EPM FE**: Operates within the messaging system domain taking care of simple notifications between CCAP elements and the EPM engine.
+- **EPM_I_DOCSIS_CCapToEpmFe**: Operates within the messaging system domain taking care of simple notifications between CCAP elements and the EPM engine.
-- **EPM FE to EPM BE**: Operates within the messaging system domain taking care of simple notifications between the EPM front-end element and the back-end elements.
+- **EPM_I_DOCSIS_EpmFeToEpmBe**: Operates within the messaging system domain taking care of simple notifications between the EPM front-end element and the back-end elements.
-- **EPM BE to CCAP Pair**: Operates within the messaging system domain taking care of simple notifications between EPM back-end elements and CCAP collectors.
+- **EPM_I_DOCSIS_EpmBeToCcapPair**: Operates within the messaging system domain taking care of simple notifications between EPM back-end elements and CCAP collectors.
-- **EPM BE to WM**: Operates within the messaging system domain taking care of simple notifications between EPM back-end elements and Workflow Managers.
+- **EPM_I_DOCSIS_EPMBeToWm**: Operates within the messaging system domain taking care of simple notifications between EPM back-end elements and Workflow Managers.
-- **WM to BE**: Operates within the messaging system domain taking care of simple notifications between Workflow Managers and EPM back-end elements.
+- **EPM_I_DOCSIS_WmToBe**: Operates within the messaging system domain taking care of simple notifications between Workflow Managers and EPM back-end elements.
-- **EPM BE to FE Passives**: Operates within the messaging system domain taking care of simple notifications related to the subscriber’s integration between the EPM back-end elements and the front-end element.
+- **EPM_I_DOCSIS_EPMBeToFePassives**: Operates within the messaging system domain taking care of simple notifications related to the subscriber’s integration between the EPM back-end elements and the front-end element.
-- **EPM FE to BE Passives**: Operates within the messaging system domain taking care of simple notifications related to the subscriber’s integration between the EPM front-end element and the back-end elements.
+- **EPM_I_DOCSIS_EPMFeToBePassives**: Operates within the messaging system domain taking care of simple notifications related to the subscriber’s integration between the EPM front-end element and the back-end elements.
+- **EPM_I_DOCSIS_AddNewCcapCmPair**: The user can create a CCAP/CM pair using the UI.

 ## Dashboards